 There is a current bill proposal by U.S. Representative, Brian Babin, from Texas, that seeks an overall delay in implementation of the ELD systems from December 2017 to December 2019.
 If the OOIDA’s exemption request is granted, implementation for small business truck drivers would extend to December 2022.

 The FMCSA recently stated that the mandate will proceed as scheduled, but that there will be a grace period for trucks found to be without an ELD system on board.
 Drivers are required to have paper logs of their hours of service through April 1, 2018 and will receive citations for non-compliance.
 At this point, no trucker will be placed out of service as long as they have the proper documentation on paper.

 If you or someone you know has been injured in a truck accident, the experienced team of South Jersey truck accident lawyers at Williams Cedar can help you claim the compensation you may be entitled to receive.
 Call us at 856-874-7500 or 215-557-0099 or contact us online to schedule a consultation today.
-Our Cherry Hill, New Jersey and Philadelphia offices serve clients throughout Pennsylvania, New Jersey, and nationwide.
+Our Haddonfield, New Jersey and Philadelphia offices serve clients throughout Pennsylvania, New Jersey, and nationwide.